 The twentieth anniversary of Pienza as a UNESCO site

-In 2016, the twenty years of Pienza, recognized as a UNESCO heritage site, were celebrated.
+In 2016, the twenty years of Pienza, recognised as a UNESCO heritage site, were celebrated.
 The city of Pius II completed a program which in 2016 saw a series of events entitled ‘Save the Beauty‘.
 These events were aimed at enhancing and safeguarding the architectural heritage of Pienza, a village that, not surprisingly, has also been awarded with the orange flag prize as an urban center that stands out for the quality of the landscape and architecture.

 On that occasion, the Cathedral of Pienza was reopened to the public, one of the most extraordinary monuments all throughout Val d’Orcia.
 The building is the symbol of Pope Pius II’s the humanism.
 In 1458 the pope, a few months after his election to the St.Peter’s chair, wanted to raise in his native village a building that was the celebration of his pontificate and expression of the most noble values of Christianity as well.